 Fruits and vegetables

-Raw foods might upset your gut, so try eating foods that are cooked.
+Raw foods might upset your gut, so try eating cooked foods.
 Cauliflower, broccoli and cabbage are an exception as they might still cause heavy bloating even after being cooked.

 Food choice and preparation